Tag Archives: 2019 Films

 While Jo is the headliner, Amy, Meg, and Beth are much more than opening acts.
 They each have their own lives, dreams, triumphs, and hardships, and the audience cares about each of them.

-Ronan is well cast and charismatic as Jo, the actress losing her Irish accent for an American one.
-She uses her acting chops to infuse Jo with determination and just enough empathy to win over audiences.
+Ronan is well-cast and charismatic as Jo, the actress who loses her Irish accent for an American one.
+She utilizes her acting skills to imbue Jo with determination and just enough empathy to win over the audience.

 Gerwig assures that the audience is reminded of the times and what it meant to be female during the 1860s, with a minimal chance at self-achievement, having to rely on a man for nearly everything.

-She is in no way demeans or ridicules the male gender though.
-She paints no villains in her film, instead of showing men as supportive at times, enamored at other times, but never exerting their power over women.
+She is in no way demeaning or ridiculing the male gender, though.
+She paints no villains in her film, instead showing men as supportive at times, enamored at other times, but never exerting their power over women.

-Little Women receives a small demerit in the pacing department.
-The film sharply plows back and forth, in a too rapid way, from period to period, at times leaving the viewer unclear as to what section in the film he or she is in.
+Little Women receives a minor demerit in the pacing department.
+The film sharply shifts back and forth, in a too rapid manner, from period to period, at times leaving the viewer unclear as to which section of the film they are in.

 Blessedly, this ceases about midway through, but the technique is jarring and unnecessary.
-One wonders what the action was intended for and why not a more straightforward approach to the storytelling was used.
+One wonders what the action was intended to achieve and why a more straightforward approach to storytelling was not used.

-The film is one in which most of the elements come together in perfect harmony.
+The film is one in which all its elements come together in perfect harmony.

-The film was served up six nominations, including Best Picture, Best Actress (Ronan), Best Supporting Actress (Pugh), and Best Adapted Screenplay.
+The film received six nominations, including Best Picture, Best Actress (Ronan), Best Supporting Actress (Pugh), and Best Adapted Screenplay.
 Sadly, and in a never-ending slight for female directors, Gerwig was overlooked.

-Oscar Nominations: Best Picture, Best Actress-Saoirse Ronan, Best Supporting Actress-Florence Pugh, Best Adapted Screenplay, Best Original Score, Best Costume Design (won)
+Oscar Nominations: 1 win- Best Picture, Best Actress- Saoirse Ronan, Best Supporting Actress- Florence Pugh, Best Adapted Screenplay, Best Original Score, Best Costume Design (won)

 The Lion King-2019